 - Injuries to soft tissues (ligaments, muscles, tendons)

 - Food allergies/sensitivities

 - Bone density

-All three broths are certainly packed with a great deal of collagen protein.
-What is unique about our chicken broth is the specific immune boosting components that it contains.
+Chicken is a very familiar flavour, and what many people don’t know is that there is real science behind the immune boosting effects of chicken broth specifically.
 Everyone’s grandma seemed to have it figured out… chicken soup can cure the common cold and make you healthier!
-Well the research has certainly caught up.
+Well the research agrees.
 Chicken broth contains many factors that have been shown in research to have “significant medical benefits including significant mitigation of infection.”
 One example is the presence of the amino acid Cysteine.
 Found in much higher qualities in chicken broth, cysteine has been shown in the research to thin mucus.
 That is one of the ways it can help with the common cold because it can get the mucus moving which reduces recovery time.

 Pork broth with the addition of sauerkraut is our “gut health” broth.
 The organic fermented sauerkraut added at the last second before freezing brings a very exciting and innovative pro and pre biotic component to the broth.
 Real bacteria and recently killed bacteria have a massive benefit for the gut.
 All three of our broths will have amazing gut healing properties, but the pork and fermented sauerkraut combination makes it just that much better.

 When we were first presented the pork and sauerkraut broth by our beloved Grandma Maria, we were a bit leery.
 It turns out it is the top performer in taste tests at almost all our events!
 The real value came when Dr. Jennifer Dyck, N.D., showed us how sauerkraut added at just the right time can provide an amazing probiotic and prebiotic aspect to an already delicious broth.
 The fermentation process involved in making sauerkraut produces “good” bugs that your gut is very happy to receive, and as a result, your gut can benefit immensely.
 Give it a try!